-- The state of Colorado should bear some financial responsibility for funding programs to guarantee access to health care. - Additional state monies should be generated to fund health care from "sin" taxes (alcohol, tobacco, luxury items) and income tax increases. - Physicians should be required to participate in state and federal health programs which serve the lowincome and elderly population.

-- Medicaid coverage should be expanded to cover children and pregnant women at, or below, 150% of the federal poverty level. - LWVCO supports policies and programs to increase efficient use of our health care dollars by increasing reimbursement for wellness and preventive care, decreasing inappropriate medical services, and providing universal access to primary health care for all Colorado residents regardless of income level.
+- The state of Colorado should bear some financial responsibility for funding programs to guarantee access to health care. - Additional state monies should be generated to fund health care from "sin" taxes (alcohol, tobacco, luxury items) and income tax increases. - Physicians should be required to participate in state and federal health programs which serve the low income and elderly population. - Medicaid coverage should be expanded to cover children and pregnant women at, or below, 150% of the federal poverty level. - LWVCO supports policies and programs to increase efficient use of our health care dollars by increasing reimbursement for wellness and preventive care, decreasing inappropriate medical services, and providing universal access to primary health care for all Colorado residents regardless of income level.

 Since 1990 LWVCO has supported creation of a health insurance plan for people who could not get insurance.
-In 2001 League supported Cover Colorado which strengthened state assistance to those denied insurance because of pre-existing conditions.